stephan-nylinder/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 The road to success is open!

-On your first day of work Famous lets you know that you will continue, and build on, the work left behind by a previous PhD, Wang Fang (王芳), who left the Famous lab six months ago to pursue a career somewhere else (former co-workers claim she is in China, or the USA.
+On your first day of work Famous lets you know that you will continue, and build on, the work left behind by a previous PhD, Wang Fang (王芳), who left the Famous lab six months ago to pursue a career elsewhere (former co-workers claim she is in China, or the USA.
 Or maybe the UK.
 Or Germany.
 Nobody knows for sure).
 Before leaving, Wang sent Famous a photo of her lab notes documenting the data you will work with.

 She also left behind a USB-stick containing all known files and folders in a zip-file.